ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Conclusion

 \section{Conclusion}

-Our work presents a semi-automated solution for structuring scientific content specifically for integration into the ORKG.
-Aligned with the quality improvement (QIP) paradigm, we designed a HITL workflow consisting of two stages, \textit{Creating a scientific corpus of literature} and \textit{Knowledge extraction and validation}.
-Our modular framework implemented this workflow in a Jupyter notebook environment and assists in identifying relevant publications, extracting key information, and structuring knowledge into reusable formats for integration into scientific knowledge graphs, exemplified by the ORKG.
+Our work contributes \textit{ExtracTable}, a Human-in-the-Loop (HITL) approach for structuring scientific content, demonstrated in the context of the ORKG to showcase its suitability for downstream knowledge graph integration.
+Aligned with the Quality Improvement (QIP) paradigm, \textit{ExtracTable} comprises a two-stage workflow — \textit{Creating a scientific corpus of literature} and \textit{Knowledge extraction and validation} — implemented as a modular framework in a Jupyter notebook environment.
+This framework assists researchers in identifying relevant publications, extracting key information, and structuring knowledge into reusable formats ready for integration into scientific knowledge graphs.

-By automating repetitive tasks and allowing researchers to interactively refine outputs, the tool reduces the manual effort typically involved in processing large volumes of literature, moving towards making large-scale literature reviews more efficient and enabling researchers to keep pace with the expanding body of scientific knowledge.
-While the evaluation results showed the tool is highly usable and accelerates the process, we identified areas for improvement.
-Additional support is needed to engage users in the knowledge extraction process, alongside additional feedback loops to enhance the quality of extracted information.
+By automating repetitive tasks and enabling researchers to interactively refine outputs, \textit{ExtracTable} reduces the manual effort typically involved in processing large volumes of literature.
+It moves toward making large-scale literature reviews more efficient and helps researchers keep pace with the rapidly expanding body of scientific knowledge.
+While evaluation results showed the tool is highly usable and accelerates the process, we identified areas for improvement.
+Additional support is needed to engage users in the knowledge extraction process, alongside feedback loops to further enhance the quality of extracted information.